 - (i) Consulting fees were paid to a company controlled by a Company officer. - (ii) Rent was paid or became payable to a company controlled by a Company officer for the Company's office in Bedford, Nova Scotia.
-The office lease expires on April 30, 2022.
+The office lease expired on April 30, 2022.
 With the adoption of IFRS 16 on November 1, 2019, the rent payments are applied to the lease liability account.
 The present value of the right-of use asset and the corresponding lease liability at the time of adoption was \$68,224.
-As at January 31, 2021, the lease liability balance was \$7,450 (note 12).
-In addition, the director received \$450 (2021 \$nil) for parking privileges. - (iii) Management fees were paid or became payable for the services of Company officers. - (iv) Share-based payments represents the fair value assigned to stock options granted to Company directors/officers.
+In addition, the director received \$795 (2021 \$450) for parking privileges. - (iii) Management fees were paid or became payable for the services of Company officers. - (iv) Share-based payments represents the fair value assigned to stock options and restricted share units granted to Company directors/officers.